-A description of any additional material or information necessary to perfect the claim and an explanation of why such material is necessary, and the 90-day period for up to 180 days, as long as the Plan Administrator provides you with a written notice within the initial 90-day period that explains:
+A description of any additional material or information necessary to perfect the claim and an explanation of why such material is necessary, and

 The procedure you must follow to obtain a review of the determination, including a description of the appeals procedure and your right to bring a cause of action for benefits under section 502(a) of ERISA.
 This notice will also, if appropriate, explain how you may properly complete your claim and why the submission of additional information may be necessary.